 Visitor Center Hours:

-The Lake McConaughy Visitor’s and Water Interpretive Center is now open 7 days per week from 8:00am to 5:00pm.
-We will have extended hours on Fridays and Saturdays (8:00 am to 8:00 pm).
+The Lake McConaughy Visitor’s and Water Interpretive Center is now open Monday thru Friday from 8:00am to 4:00pm and is closed on holidays.
 There is no fee to enter the Visitor’s and Water Interpretive Center.

 For the latest information, like us on Facebook at https://www.facebook.com/pages/Lake-McConaughy/136831946430174?ref=hl&bookmark_t=page

 Don’t forget to take advantage of the tremendous amount of information available on the Game & Parks website at www.OutdoorNebraska.gov

 For online Outdoor Reports from all over the state, visit www.outdoornebraska.gov/outdoorreports